Nianyi-GSND-Projects/GSND-5130-GP1/Thesis/Thesis.typ

 	#quote[It's hard to find the new stuff that's added in the update in an already existing world.
 You have to travel out really far.]

-	It's always the desire of experiencing the latest features of the game that override any attachment to the old worlds (they quit).
+	The desire of experiencing the latest features of the game tended to override attachment to the old worlds (they quit).
-	The interviews showed that, despite the feeling of attachment to old worlds, players would quit them all the time for the sake of novelty.
+	The interviews showed that, despite the feeling of attachment to old worlds, players had a high chance to quit them all the time for the sake of novelty.

 	=== Challenge and Hardcore Mode